Poster: A snowHead

 @ajc2260626, yeah the 80 is the width.
 TBH the performance level isn't THAT high at BASI2 from what I understand - I think they'd do the job admirably (and being a touch softer will make the snowploughing and low speed demos easier too).

-@clarky999, i agree but i think that if you turned up on those they would throw a wobbler lol i would like something softer and light than my gs but still quite piste performer..... and cheap hence someone who's running a deal with basi
+@clarky999, i agree but i think that if you turned up on those they would throw a wobbler lol i would like something softer and light than my gs but still quite piste performer..... and cheap Very Happy hence someone who's running a deal with basi

 I thought Head Titans (or equivalent) was the standard BASI L2 ski.